Mohammed al-Jassem: Controversies and allegations

 Al-Jassem has frequently been criticized for his public appearances with armored vehicles and armed escorts.
 He has been accused of various human rights violations, including looting, extortion, and abuses against local populations in areas under his control.
 On 16 February 2022, he was removed from his leadership position by a tribunal of Syrian opposition factions investigating these allegations.
 Nonetheless, no action had been taken against him by April 2022 and he remained in a leadership position.

-Al-Jassem has also been accused of involvement in economic activities, including managing car dealerships under his faction’s control.
+Al-Jassem has also been accused of involvement in economic activities, including managing car dealerships under his faction's control.
 In August 2023, the United States Department of the Treasury sanctioned him and his faction, stating that they engaged in extortion, forced displacement, and property confiscation, particularly targeting Kurdish residents of Afrin.
 On 28 May 2025, the Council of the European Union sanctioned him and his faction for his involvement in the 2025 massacres of Syrian Alawites.
+On 19 December 2025, he was sanctioned by the United Kingdom for his involvement in the March 2025 clashes and "historic violence committed during the Syrian Civil War".

 Al-Jassem had also been accused of smuggling fighters and mercenaries from Syria to other countries.

 In a subsequent interview with Al Majalla, he denied any violations by his unit and claimed he was being treated at a hospital in southern Turkey during the Assadist insurgency.